 You can also offer customers a way to check their order status without emailing you.
 Shopify includes Order Status pages as the last page of your checkout by default.
 And finally, you can include a CAPTCHA or “I’m not a robot” checkbox to prevent spam

 Help customers help themselves before they have to contact you.

 Most customers would prefer to answer their own questions or not run into problems in the first place.
 By making it easy for customers to help themselves, you can massively reduce the number of unnecessary contacts you receive through your contact form.

 5 traits of effective Contact Us pages

-If you’re using Shopify as your ecommerce platform, there’s a really simple to use Contact Us page built into every theme (learn how to add it here).
+If you’re using Shopify as your ecommerce platform and website builder, there’s a really simple to use Contact Us page built into every theme (learn how to add it here).
 Including these five traits will help you make the most of your contact page to convert prospects into customers, and unhappy customers into advocates.

 1. Make your contact page easy to find

 If no one can find your Contact Us page, there’s no point in having one.
 Being accessible means that customers can easily navigate to your contact page when they need to talk to you.
 There’s two places that work really well: your main navigation bar, or the footer at the bottom of every page.

 Example from Pink House Natural Products, who features their contact page in their site’s main navigation.

 Example from Ban.do, who also includes their page in the site footer.